aresdevo/animaide/README.md

 >
 >   ![tools with auto key](images/tools_with_autokey.gif)
 >
->   When no key is selected and "auto key" is on most **curveTools** will add a key here the cursor is.
+>   When no key is selected and "auto key" is on most **curveTools** will add a key where the cursor is.

 At the moment there are 15 different tools: